-Coughing or sneezing into your elbow catches the droplets and stops them getting onto your hands.
+Coughing or sneezing into your elbow catches the droplets and stops them from getting on your hands.

-Put any used tissues in the bin or a bag immediately.
+You can also cover your mouth and nose with tissues.
+Put them in the bin or a bag immediately.
 Then wash your hands thoroughly.
 Then dry.

 How it spreads

-Like the flu, COVID-19 can be transmitted from person to person.
-The scientific evidence confirms that COVID-19 is spread by droplets.
+Like the flu, COVID-19 is usually spread from person to person.
+Scientific evidence confirms that COVID-19 spreads by droplets.
 When an infected person coughs, sneezes or talks, they may generate droplets containing the virus.
-These droplets are too large to stay in the air for long, so they quickly settle on surrounding surfaces.
-If other people touch these surfaces they may get sick.

 People may get infected if droplets remain in the air for an extended time.
 The risk of airborne transmission becomes higher: